IQTLabs/dovesnap/README.md

 ### Additional Notes:

- - The argument passed to `--default-network` the plugin is identified via `ovs`.
-More specifically, the socket file that currently defaults to `/run/docker/plugins/ovs.sock`.
- - The default bridge name in the example is `ovsbr-docker0`.
- - The bridge name is temporarily hardcoded.
-That and more will be configurable via flags.
-(Help us define and code those flags).
  - Add other flags as desired such as `--dns=8.8.8.8` for DNS etc.
  - To view the Open vSwitch configuration, use `ovs-vsctl show`.
  - To view the OVSDB tables, run `ovsdb-client dump`.
 All of the mentioned OVS utils are part of the standard binary installations with very well documented [man pages](http://openvswitch.org/support/dist-docs/).